This is a reflection piece on my first plane flight.

 Fasten seatbelts.
 Listen to the stewardesses go through the motions of pre-flight rituals and reminders.
 It was all coordinated.

 Take off.
-The plane’s motion pushed me back to me seat, as though I was being sucked by a vortex; thankfully my friend warned me on this so I tightly held on my seat.
-I was mentally uttering short prayers as the plane goes higher and higher.
+The plane’s motion pushed me back to my seat, as though I was being sucked by a vortex; thankfully my friend warned me on this so I tightly held on my seat.
+I was mentally uttering short prayers as the plane went higher and higher.
 Be safe.
 Be safe.
 Be safe.
 Ugh, a shot of Valium might have helped calm my nerves down.

 I started relaxing only when the plane took a leisurely pace.
 Plus, that small prayer did wonders.
 He is my pilot and I know He will steer me towards safety.